nabil34000/schatzhauser/docs/accounts_per_ip.md

 AND created_at >= datetime('now', '-30 days');
 ```

-The actual limit is on the account number per IP per 30 days.
+The actual limit is on the account number per IP per 30 days. max_accounts = 7 inside config.toml implies 7 allowed accounts created per 30 days.
+An evil user can spam the system with the rate of 6 accounts per 30 days, which is manageable.

 ### Modification No. 2